 Diagnosing Cushing's Disease in Dogs

-If the Cushing's disease is diagnosed as being pituitary-dependent, lifelong oral medications will need to be given.
-Trilostane (Vetoryl®) and mitotane (Lysodren®) are two drugs that are commonly used to treat pituitary-dependent Cushing's disease in dogs.
+If your dog's Cushing's disease is diagnosed as pituitary-dependent, then lifelong oral medications will need to be given.
+Trilostane and mitotane are two drugs that are commonly used to treat pituitary-dependent Cushing's disease in dogs.

-Most Cushing's disease is caused by a tumor on the pituitary or adrenal glands and there is unfortunately no way to prevent these from occurring.
-But since the third type of Cushing's disease is caused by excessive and lengthy steroid use, you can help prevent iatrogenic Cushing's disease by discussing whether or not there are other options available to help manage your dog's ailments besides than steroids.
+Most Cushing's disease cases are caused by tumors on the pituitary or adrenal glands, and there is no way to prevent them from occurring.
+Iatrogenic Cushing's disease, caused by steroid use, can be prevented by using medications other than steroids to manage your dog's inflammatory condition.

 Treating Cushing's Disease in Dogs.
 U.S. Food and Drug Administration.